 Several educational loan options are available for students in the Master of Acupuncture program.
 We highly recommend applying for financial aid at the same time as you file your admissions application to ensure prompt arrival of loan funds.
-For specific information and questions, please contact our Financial Aid Counselor.
+Please note, the Certificate in Chinese Herbal Medicine program is not eligible for financial aid.
+For specific information and questions, please contact our Financial Aid Officer.